-Just a few drops of this serum will leave your skin smoother and hydrated.
-Although a bit pricier, Paviol recommends it because with usage over time it’ll effectively work deep within your skin’s layers to reduce fine lines and wrinkles.
+Just a few drops of this serum will leave your skin smoother and more hydrated, according to the brand.
+Although a bit pricier, Paviol recommends it because, with usage over time, it’ll effectively work deep within your skin’s layers to reduce fine lines and wrinkles.

-This top-rated serum from Glossier combines the hydration of hyaluronic acid, as well as vitamin B5 to leave skin feeling soft and supple.
+This top-rated serum from Glossier combines the hydration of hyaluronic acid and vitamin B5 to leave skin feeling soft and supple.
 It penetrates deep into the skin and absorbs fast, so you won’t feel greasy or sticky.

 Retinol and Peptides

-By merging peptides and amino acids, this moisturizer is also known to improve skin’s tone and texture as well.
+By merging peptides and amino acids, this moisturizer is known to improve the skin’s tone and texture.
 Paviol recommends using this in conjunction with the retinol-rich PCA Intensive Brightening Treatment to improve hydration.

 AHAs and BHAs

 Although the majority of individuals shy away from using both acids, your skin can receive major benefits if these two are layered correctly or in a product that contains both.
-Some of these benefits, the doctors shared, include keeping your skin bright and reducing hyperpigmentation, sebum production, and superficial fine lines and wrinkles.
+Some of these benefits, the experts share, include keeping your skin bright and reducing hyperpigmentation, sebum production, and superficial fine lines and wrinkles.

 Vitamin C and Vitamin E (Including Ferulic Acid)

-This cult-favorite and Paviol-recommended serum uses ferulic acid, vitamin C, and vitamin E to protect your skin from free radicals that cause premature aging.
+This cult-favorite and Paviol-recommended serum utilizes ferulic acid, vitamin C and vitamin E to protect your skin from free radicals that cause premature aging.
 In addition to antioxidant protection, the serum is also known to firm skin, reduce the appearance of fine lines and wrinkles and brighten your complexion.

 Vitamin C and SPF